E-Commerce Demand Propels Industrial Sector Performance

 May 21, 2020

-Webinar: Residential Overview-May Update
+Webinar: Residential Overview – May Update

 IPC’s residential portfolio is performing well during these challenging times and Inland’s property management team continues to work with its tenants on various rental payment plans.
 The onsite staff maintains social distancing practices along with virtual business leasing and communications.
 Safety measures continue to be a priority, which include personal protection equipment and disinfecting of common areas.
 Any nonessential capex projects and value-add plans will be limited for the time being.
-Niall Byrne, head of Inland’s property management, discusses the multifamily sector and its performance in terms of rent collection, vacancies and leasing.
+Niall Byrne, head of Inland’s property management, discusses the various asset classes within the multifamily sector and its performance in terms of rent collection, vacancies and leasing.
 Click on the webinar replay link to hear more detail on IPC’s residential portfolio performance for May.

 May 14, 2020